cnguy/kayn/README.md

 # Kindred

-Kindred is a thin Node.js wrapper (with an optional rate limiter) on top of [Riot Games API for League of Legends](http://www.developer.riotgames.com).
+Kindred is a thin Node.js wrapper with built-in rate-limiting and caching on top of [Riot Games API for League of Legends](http://www.developer.riotgames.com).

 ## Table of Contents
 * [Core Features](#core-features)